charliedotau/Smart-Meter-File-Format-Examples-Aus/README.md

 ## The problem
 The problem is there is no common format in which the electricity companies supply this data.
 Nationally, once all states have smart meters, its conceivable that this data is published in dozens of different formats.
 This makes it harder for developers than it ought to be, to build apps on top of this data.
-Apps like the Victoria Government's [My Power Planner](https://mpp.switchon.vic.gov.au/).
+Apps like the Victoria Government's [My Power Planner](https://mpp.switchon.vic.gov.au/) or [Empower.me](http://empowerme.org.au/visualise.html).

 ## The solution
 One solution is to solve this problem at the source, much like [the Green Button Initiative in the United States](http://what.agreenidea.org/post/28757165630/smartmetersopendata).